ryanmcnally93/ascension/README.md

 #### Logged in User

 - Should extend all the same privileges as the unregistered user.
-- Should still not allow you to accees the Add and Edit product pages.
+- Should still not allow you to access the Add and Edit product pages.
 - Should be able to checkout using test card data.
 - Should be able to access Profile page, with order history.
 - Should be able to save billing info.